• Skip to primary navigation

 Timber left on flat level surface to fully dry out

-Using heat and moisture to remove warping in timber usually works quite well for very shallow warps in thinner timbers but not so well for severe warping and thicker timbers.
+Using heat and moisture to remove warping in wood and timber usually works quite well for very shallow warps in thinner timbers but not so well for severe warping and thicker timbers.

 In these situations another technique may yield better results however it the warping is too severe it may not easily be curable and you may be better off using another piece of timber.